Women's Health Series: How Traditional Chinese Medicine and Acupuncture treat Premenstrual Syndrome

 The many symptoms of PMS are the result of cellular inflammation manifesting in different ways.
 One definitely has to take into account effects of the mind, emotions, diet, exercise, relationships, genetics and childhood traumas when treating PMS.

-Read more on how TCM and Acupuncture treat Infertility, Polycystic Ovary Syndrome, Endometriosis.
+Read more on how TCM and Acupuncture treat Infertility, Polycystic Ovary Syndrome, Endometriosis, Fibroids, Menopause.

 Events associated with Premenstrual Syndrome (PMS) Onset